Everest Base Camp Trek 14 days

 The porters carry the bulk of the equipment and supplies, allowing trekkers to walk with only a daypack.
 We prioritize their welfare and adhere to responsible Porter policies.
 Both our guides and porters are committed to providing excellent service and support, fostering a warm and friendly atmosphere for cultural exchange, and creating a sense of camaraderie among trekkers and the trekking team.

-the system of Nepal
+The system of Nepal

 The tipping custom is ingrained in the trekking culture of Nepal and is used to express gratitude for the porters’ and guides’ tireless efforts.
 It is a common habit and is seen as a sign of gratitude for the assistance given during the walk.
 Trekking guides are essential for guiding hikers over difficult terrain, ensuring their safety, and offering insightful information about the local way of life and environment.
 An average tip for porters is between 10% and 15% of the entire cost of the hike.
 Trekkers may decide to tip more generously as a sign of appreciation if the guide has gone above and above in providing great service or guaranteeing the group’s safety.